What is NOSSCR?

 • Using modern APIs (application programming interface) so that the various computer systems and programs that SSA employs throughout the disability determination process can communicate in a safe, secure and efficient manner.

-• NOSSCR wants to ensure that SSA interacts with the public appropriately, including increasing its capacity to answer phone calls and fully reopening field offices that remain difficult to access even as the pandemic has waned, and society has reopened.
+NOSSCR wants to ensure that SSA interacts with the public appropriately, including increasing its capacity to timely answer phone calls, to field in-person questions at field offices, and to provide quality customer service at every level.